Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/README.md

-# DenmarkPubSecALZ
+# Azure-Landing-Zones-Danmark

-Repo for the Danish Public Sector Azure Landing Zone accelerator
+Repo for the Danish Azure Landing Zone accelerator

-## Issues to be decided
-- Is this for all Regulated Industries or Just PubSec?
-- Naming
-    - Github Organisation?
-    - Github Repo (DenmarkPubSecALS) - Canada is called CanadaPubSecALZ https://github.com/Azure/CanadaPubSecALZ

-- Language
-    - Would it be best to write the readme's and .md files in Danish?
+This is a landing page, the repo is Work in Progress!!

 ## Scripts
 - sync-alz.ps1 : Syncs Custom Policy Defintions and Policy Definition sets from the ALZ repo